Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives such as 'search'.
-No context about complementary usage or exclusions is provided.
+No guidance is provided on when to use this tool versus alternatives such as the sibling 'search' tool.
+The description does not mention context or exclusions, leaving the agent to guess.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.